MartMarq/circle/README.md

 no wifi, no bluetooth but long battery life

-there is a time adjustment routine in Watchy_Square.cpp
+there is a time adjustment routine in Watchy_circle.cpp

 every day at 0:30 it sets back time by 15 seconds and 500 ms, because my Watchy runs too fast.
 Just delete it (or set another adjustment)